 Why Quality Sleep Matters

-Being well-rested makes you more alert and feel better.
+Being well-rested leaves you feeling more alert and just better in general.
 And the many benefits of sleep surpass eliminating circles around the eyes.
 As a matter of fact, sleep’s importance is related to many other areas of good health and should be a regular part of a healthy lifestyle.
-Sleep can do the following for your health:
+Here are just a few ways that adequate sleep can positively impact your health: